taga3s/rust-monkey/README.md

 Rust implementation of the Monkey language, based on the book *[Writing An Interpreter In Go](https://interpreterbook.com/)*.

-## features
-- Tree-Walking Interpreter
-  - interprets the AST on the fly
-- No external dependencies
-  - only uses Rust standard library

 ## Usage

+### Web playground

+The web playground is deployed on https://taga3s.github.io/monkey-rs/.

-### REPL
+### REPL (crates/repl)
-1. Run the REPL with `just repl` command.
+1. Run the REPL with following command.

 ```bash
 just repl